Financial services | Case study

 Adopting a modern approach to MDM

-To adopt a modern approach to MDM, Western Union deployed Tamr Mastering.
-With Tamr’s next-generation solution, machine learning handles a majority of the manual data preparation work.
-Humans are kept in the loop to provide feedback and boost confidence in the machine learning model.
+To adopt a modern approach to MDM, Western Union deployed Tamr.
+With Tamr’s next-generation solution, AI and machine learning handle a majority of the manual data preparation work.
+Humans are kept in the loop to provide feedback and manual curation when needed.

 "The way mastering is done, our data analysts and data scientists were blown away by it.
 Most of their time was spent writing rules and here they were building experiences for our customers while bringing Tamr along that journey to build that heart of our data foundation,” said Singh.